VISIT ASTORIA HOT SPRINGSPhoto by David Stubbs

 Towel and Bathing Suit

 Please bring your own towel and bathing suit.
-If you are in need of a towel, we do rent basic white ones and have a nicer option for purchase.
+If you are in need of a towel, we do rent basic white ones.
 We do not sell bathing suits.
 You might try local businesses like Headwall Sports, Teton Mountaineering or Skinny Skis in Jackson if you would like to buy one.
 There is also an REI, Target and TJ Maxx in town.

 The walking paths are half paved and half dirt/gravel.
 Please bring flip-flops or some kind of shoe for walking between pools.

 You are welcome to bring your own outside food, but no food is allowed within ten (10) feet of the pools.
 Please use the tables and chairs to enjoy your refreshments.
 Tables and chairs are limited in the colder months.